Updated November 2021

 Step 4: Download and install the CLI “pvr”

-Note: pvr is a CLI which is used to interact with your device through Pantacor hub platform.
-With pvr you can share your firmware and projects like a git tree.
-Move the pvr binary to your bin folder after download.
+Note: PVR is a command line interface (CLI) that you can use to interact with your device and Pantacor Hub.
+With PVR you can share your firmware and projects like a git tree.
+Move the PVR binary to your bin folder after download.

 Install and download PVR: